Scott and Walter welcome you to EFLshorts.

 The Right Thing

-Tutankhamun by Scott Lauder and Water McGregor, published by OUP (in press).
+The Boy King Tutankhamun by Scott Lauder and Water McGregor, published by Oxford University Press.
 Look out for our OUP Bookworm.

-King Arthur, published by Helbling.
+King Arthur, published by Helbling Languages.
 Our adaptation of Howard Pyle’s classic tale.

 Teachers, please feel free to use any or all of the stories and activities on this blog for your classes.
 Please note, however, that no user of this site may make use of the site’s content for commercial purposes.
 Users wishing to use the site for reasons other than for private reading and/or educational purposes are requested to obtain the express prior written permission of the site.
 Please also note that users expressly agree that use of the site or any of the materials contained therein is at the user’s own discretion and entirely at the user’s own risk.